Kristeva Circle Call for Papers Sofia 21-23 May 2020

 Conference board: Miglena Nikolchina (Sofia University), Kristian Bankov (New Bulgarian University), Albena Stambolova (New Bulgarian University).

-Registration fee: 50 Euro (40 Euro for IASS members) The fee includes: access to all lectures, workshops, seminars and round tables; badge and materials; coffee breaks, small welcoming reception on 21 May.
+Registration fee: 50 Euro (40 Euro for IASS members) paid before 23 April 2020; 80 Euro (70 Euro for IASS members) paid at the venue.
+For students and PhDs 50% off.
+The fee includes access to all lectures, workshops, seminars and round tables; badge and materials; coffee breaks, small welcoming reception on 21 May.